Information Publication Scheme (IPS) Plan

 as well as such other headings as may be appropriate depending on the nature of the information.

-35. The Federal Court will review the Plan at least annually.
-In addition, the Federal Court will review the Plan, as soon as possible, after any significant change in the guidelines in relation to the IPS, FOI Disclosure Log and Agency Websites issued by the Australian Information Commissioner under section 93A of the FOI Act from time to time.
+• after any significant change in the guidelines in relation to the IPS, FOI Disclosure Log and Agency Websites issued by the Australian Information Commissioner under section 93A of the FOI Act from time to time; and

-36. In conjunction with each annual review of the Plan, the Federal Court will complete a basic evaluation of its performance in implementing and administering the Plan and the IPS in the Federal Court during the previous year.
-That evaluation will have regard to the number of visits being made to the FOI, IPS, and FOI Disclosure Log web pages and any feedback received from users in relation to those web pages as well as other relevant information.
-It will also take into account better practice material published for such evaluations by any Australian public sector agency or the Australian Information Commissioner.
+21. As part of its review, the Federal Court will complete a basic evaluation of its performance in implementing and administering the Plan and the IPS, including reviewing any changes to its operational and 'other' information and considering whether such information would be appropriate to publish.
+The evaluation will have regard to the number of visits being made to the FOI, IPS, and FOI Disclosure Log web pages and any feedback received from users in relation to those web pages as well as other relevant information.
+It will also consider better practice material published for such evaluations by any Australian public sector agency or the Australian Information Commissioner.

 [7] See subsection 8(4), FOI Act.